Watercolor and photography

 Schlei I Hamburg, ein Aquarell von Stephanie Hartstang, Atelier Südereiche

-Are you interested in my watercolors or my photographs?
+Are you interested in my watercolors?
+Or my photographs?

-Then please write to us ... 😊
+Then please write to us... 😊